JanusDNA: A Powerful Bi-directional Hybrid DNA Foundation Model: Introduction

 \paragraph{Current limitations}(1) \textbf{Limited Sequence Length and Low Resolution:} Capturing complex genomic interactions requires modeling long-range dependencies within DNA sequences, where interactions can span over 10,000 base pairs even within a single gene \cite{nemsick2024molecular}.
 This necessitates a model that can effectively handle long-range dependencies and relationships within the sequence.
 However, many current models solely rely on global attention mechanisms inspired by their superior success in natural language applications \cite{jelassi2024repeat, pantazopoulos2024shaking}, yet they often struggle to effectively process long genomic sequences and uncover meaningful long-range interactions \cite{nucleotidebenchmark}.
 K-mer tokenization is frequently used to expand the context window of DNA sequence models \cite{dnabert,dnabert2}.
 However, this method introduces a trade-off between sequence length and resolution \cite{hyenadna}, potentially leading to the loss of crucial information, especially in cases where single nucleotide polymorphisms (SNPs) are essential for understanding gene function.
 (2) \textbf{Unidirectional Understanding:} Many genomic processes are influenced by bidirectional interactions, with essential regulatory elements located both upstream and downstream of key genomic regions.
-For instance, gene expression is a complex process heavily influenced by regulatory sequences situated on either side of a gene.
+For example, bidirectional promoters initiate transcription in both orientations \cite{schulz2013transcriptome, wei2011functional}.
+Additionally, intergenic enhancers transcribed predominantly bidirectionally often function as weak promoters in both directions.
+Conversely, for elements with unidirectional transcription (both enhancers and promoters), transcription direction typically correlates with the orientation in which the element functions as a promoter in vivo \cite{mikhaylichenko2018degree}.
 Accurately modeling these bidirectional interactions is crucial for understanding genomic function and making precise predictions, imposing significant demands on model architecture and training strategies \cite{caduceus}.
-However, some existing SSM-based decoder-only models \cite{hyenadna,evo,evo2} are primarily unidirectional or limited in their capacity to effectively understand bidirectional context, thus constraining their ability to comprehensively capture these complex interactions.
+However, some existing decoder-only models based on State Space Models (SSMs) \cite{hyenadna,evo,evo2} are primarily unidirectional or limited in their capacity to effectively understand bidirectional context, thus constraining their ability to comprehensively capture these complex interactions.
 (3) \textbf{Low Training Efficiency:} Long-range modeling and bidirectional understanding of DNA sequences both require substantial computational resources and memory, especially for those requiring attention for a more global representation.
 Therefore, training efficiency significantly impacts the model's performance, especially under limited computational resources.
 Most bidirectional models are trained using masked training paradigms, such as BERT \cite{devlin2018bert}, which utilize only a small fraction of tokens (typically 15\%) for loss calculation at each step.
 This limitation can hinder the model’s ability to learn effectively from the entire sequence within limited training steps, thereby requiring more training epochs to adequately cover the full training data.

 Additionally, the masking process itself introduces extra computational overhead.
 In contrast, autoregressive (next-token prediction) training is more efficient, as nearly all tokens contribute to the loss at each training step, allowing the model to learn more effectively within a fixed number of steps as sequence length increases \cite{behnamghader2024llm2vec}.
 However, it's important to note that autoregressive models are inherently unidirectional, limiting their ability to incorporate bidirectional context.